Upload files with SFTP

 - For Basic, Deluxe, Ultimate, and Developer accounts: Under Settings, next to SFTP user, click View.

-For Pro Managed WordPress accounts: Under Settings, next to SFTP/SSH access, click Manage.
+For Pro Managed WordPress accounts (available in U.S.A. and Canada only): Under Settings, next to SFTP/SSH access, click Manage.

 Note: If you haven't set up SSH access for your Pro account yet, see Enable SSH .